-Perequisite: Successful completion of Team-T: Dispatch I. This is the second in a sequence of program blocks located in the Team-T program, Department of Public Safety / Criminal Justice.
+Team-T: Dispatch II CRIM-131 1 hour Prerequisite: Successful completion of Team-T: Dispatch I. This is the second in a sequence of program blocks located in the Team-T program, Department of Public Safety / Criminal Justice.
 This course provides the student with information, knowledge and skills in advanced call-taking, specialized dispatching for public safety, advanced multi-tasking, decision making and critical thinking.
 Dispatching codes and processes are emphasized including NCIC, ASTRA, and NLETS formats.
 The course includes transferring the above knowledge and skills to performance based learning utilizing dispatch simulators.

-Team-T: EVOC I CRIM-140 1 hour Prerequisite: Must have a valid Kansas driver's license or departmental permission.
-This course provides the student with the knowledge and understanding of the statutory authority to operate an emergency vehicle, the knowledge of legal (criminal and civil)
+Team-T: EVOC I CRIM-140 1 hour

-ramifications of operating an emergency vehicle, the knowledge and understanding of the human body's physiological responses to stress while operating an emergency vehicle, basic understanding of critical incident response, the ability to understand the various environmental and roadway conditions that impact emergency vehicles responses, and the understanding of vehicle dynamics as they related to emergency vehicle responses.
+Prerequisite: Must have a valid Kansas driver's license or departmental permission.
+This course provides the student with the knowledge and understanding of the statutory authority to operate an emergency vehicle, the knowledge of legal (criminal and civil) ramifications of operating an emergency vehicle, the knowledge and understanding of the human body's physiological responses to stress while operating an emergency vehicle, basic understanding of critical incident response, the ability to understand the various environmental and roadway conditions that impact emergency vehicles responses, and the understanding of vehicle dynamics as they related to emergency vehicle responses.
 This course includes defensive driving and the opportunity to experience simulated emergency responses in training simulators.
-This course is required for all Department of Public Safety majors.

 Team-T: EVOC IIPrerequisite: Successfully completed EVOC I, or be a current in-service professional, or consent of Department.
 Student must possess a valid Kansas Drivers License and have completed NSC approved Defensive Driving Course within the last two years.
-This course was designed and is taught within the Department of Public Safety to provide students with hands on application of Emergency Vehicle Operations..
-This course is required for all Law Enforcement majors.
+This course was designed and is taught within the Department of Public Safety to provide students with hands on application of Emergency Vehicle Operations.